adfelippe/dspytools/README.md

 # dspytools

-This library is intended to be a simple swiss-army knife for working with digital signal processing in Python.
+This library is intended to be a simple swiss army knife for working with digital signal processing in Python.

 ## Dependencies
 ```